 Figure 3.2 Barometric and radar altimeters These limitations led to the development of the radar altimeter.
-We have seen how the distance between radar aerial and a reflecting surface can be measured by pulsemodulated radar.
+We have seen how the distance between radar aerial and a reflecting surface can be measured by pulse-modulated radar.
 If we transmit pulses directly downwards from an aircraft we can measure the actual distance to the ground below.
 Altimeters, which work on this principle, give satisfactory results while the aircraft is at a high altitude.
 However, since all pulsed radars have a certain blind area, altimeters of this type would be useless when the aircraft is flying near the ground, e.g. when it is landing.
-For this we need a f.m.c.w. radar altimeter.
-3.1.3 Radar Altimeters Using Frequency Modulation The principles of frequency modulation are considered elsewhere.
-Basically in a F.M.
-Transmitter the carrier frequency is caused to change at a rate determined by the frequency of the modulating signal and by an amount deter-mined by the amplitude of the modulating signal.
-The transmitter works continuously and produces a constant-amplitude C.W. output whose frequency is varied by the modulating signal.
-Let us suppose that the frequency of a F.M.
-Transmitter is caused to deviate at a constant rate by using a sawtooth waveform as the modulating signal.
+For this we need a FM-CW Radar altimeter.
+3.4.1 Radar Altimeters Using Frequency Modulation The principles of frequency modulation are considered elsewhere in these notes (see pp 388 and 423 of AP 3302, Part IB).
+Basically in a FM transmitter the carrier frequency is caused to change at a rate determined by the frequency of the modulating signal and by an amount deter-mined by the amplitude of the modulating signal.
+The transmitter works continuously and produces a constant-amplitude CW output whose frequency is varied by the modulating signal.
+Let us suppose that the frequency of a FM transmitter is caused to deviate at a constant rate by using a saw-tooth waveform as the modulating signal (Fig 3.3).
 At point A the carrier frequency is, say, 400 Mc/s.
 At point B, 100 us later, the frequency is, say, 440 Mc/s.
 Since the change in frequency is linear we can say that the transmitter frequency is changing by 40 Mc/s every 100 us.
-Let us see how this principle is applied in the F.M.C.W.
-Radar altimeter.
+Let us see how this principle is applied in the FM-CW radar altimeter.

-Figure 3.3 Frequency modulation with a sawtooth modulating signal Figure 3.4 illustrates the layout of a typical F.M.C.W.
-Radar altimeter in an aircraft.
+Fig 3.4 illustrates the layout of a typical FM-CW radar altimeter in an aircraft.
 Let us assume that the output frequency is changing as described above and that at a given instant of time it is 410 Mc/s.
 The wave of this frequency is radiated downwards and reflected from the ground to be picked up by the receiver aerial.
 The wave takes a definite time to travel over this path so that

-Figure 3.4 typical FMCW radar altimeter layout When it arrives back at the aircraft the transmitter frequency has in the meantime changed to, say, 410.2 Mc/s.
+Figure 3.4 Typical FMCW radar altimeter layout When it arrives back at the aircraft the transmitter frequency has in the meantime changed to, say, 410.2 Mc/s.
 The reflected wave of course has its original frequency of 410 Mc/s.
 A portion of the transmitter output is fed directly to the receiver where it combines with the reflected input to produce a difference frequency, in this case 0.2 Mc/s.
 The greater the altitude of the aircraft the greater is the difference in frequency between the direct and reflected inputs.
-This difference frequency is automatically measured in discriminator circuits in the receiver, the output from which operates a simple meter display as shown in Figure3.5.
+This difference frequency is automatically measured in discriminator circuits in the receiver, the output from which operates a simple meter display as shown in Fig. 3.
 Since the transmitter frequency is changing linearly by 40 Mc/s every 100 us, a change of 0.2 Mc/s in the transmitter frequency represents a time interval of: $(100 \ge 0.2)/40 = 0.5$ us.